 └── summary.csv

-Along with the dataset, you can also find a jupyter notebook with instructions on how to load each simulation file and access the information on the particle’s positions and velocities.
+Included with the dataset is a Jupyter notebook that provides instructions on how to load each simulation file and access the particle positions and velocities data.

 🌊 Have fun! 🌊